mailtoyp06-arch/Custom-Drone-Platform/README.md

 4. Hit run or send to flash code to ESP32

 ## 3. Bench Test and Verification Safety
-1. REMOVE ALL PROPELLERS before power on with battery connected.
+1. REMOVE ALL PROPELLERS before powering on with the battery connected.
-2. Open Serial Monitor and check it is 115200 baud rate
+2. Open the Serial Monitor and verify it is set to a 115200 baud rate.
-3. Power on the Fly sky controller and the Flysky reciver
+3. Power on the FlySky controller and the FlySky receiver.
-   - Check IMU has roll,pitch and yaw angles near 0 degrees when drone is on flat surface
+   - Verify the IMU reports roll, pitch, and yaw angles near 0 degrees when the drone is placed on a flat surface.
-   - Check Reiver has incoming and outgoing singals goign out where it is between 1000 to 2000 microseconds.
-Can do visual check where if it is laggy, change  rate of of how fast reciver getting signals
+   - Check that the receiver is sending and receiving signals within the 1000 to 2000 microsecond range.
+Perform a visual check; if signal response is laggy, adjust the receiver update rate.

 📂 Repository Structure
 <!-- ✏️ EDIT: update this to match your actual folder layout once files are uploaded -->
 <!-- ✏️ EDIT: repo-name -->/